Do you turn on a fan before bed? While some people say the cool breeze and low hum help them fall asleep, there could be some drawbacks.

 If you don’t want to use a fan, try some alternative ways to keep cool at night:

 - Use a cooling mattress.
 There are many types of mattresses that boost airflow and draw heat away from the body.
 Some of these incorporate technologies, such as charcoal, gel-infusion, and copper.
+Shop all Healthline-approved products for hot sleepers in our sleep shop.

 - Wear appropriate clothing.
 Loose, soft clothes that are made of cotton, silk, or linen can help keep you cool.
 Steer clear of rayon, fleece, or polyester, which can promote warmth.